We may collect a share of sales or other compensation from the links on this page.

 Skiing on steeper terrain forces you to make sharper turns at higher speeds which increases the likelihood of a knee injury.
 Stick to shallower slopes and smooth rounded S turns unless your skiing technique and strength are up to it.

 Ski length is another factor.
 While beginners find it easier to ski on shorter skis (up to your chin) than longer ski (forehead or higher) – shorter skis also cause sharper turns that generate more stress when used at speed.
 Learn more about ski length and its effect here.

 If a particular spot is icy it can make one ski slide much faster than another during a turn, which can put your knee out of place if it is unexpected and at the wrong moment.

-Being aware of your surrounding is crucial to preventing injury and the more you can anticipate the conditions, the faster you can adapt your skiing technique or movement to cope.
+Being aware of your surroundings is crucial to preventing injury and the more you can anticipate the conditions, the faster you can adapt your skiing technique or movement to cope.

 Drink plenty of water (always carry a water bottle in your backpack) and stay hydrated.
 Plenty of calories will keep you warm and give enough energy to fuel your ski muscles.

 While you’ll have little time to react during a fall, everything you can do to ‘fall properly’ will lessen the likelihood of an injury.
 Tuck in your chin and try to stay loose rather than stiffen up.
 Further reading: How to fall on skis.

 #5: Pre-season Exercise